SENG330/course/assignment2.md

 Due: Oct 24, 2018 at midnight in Github.

 # Changelog
+## 10/11
+- add client class names
+- remove register from devices
+- update API
+- add more on JSON and Logging

 # Overview
 In assignment 1 we built a simple Hockey league model to illustrate the concept of basic OO ideas.
 In this next assignment, we will build a more complex OO system to simulate an IOT system.